Joeyvella/cp1404practicals/prac_06/prac_06/REFLECTION.md

 ## What do you need to stop or change in your work for this subject overall so far?

-I need to chnage how much time I give myself for lecture tasks to come to each seminar more prepared.
+I need to change how much time I give myself for lecture tasks to come to each seminar more prepared.

 ## What is one request you have or change you suggest for this subject and/or your IT degree overall?